The History Of The Put-in-Bay Hotels – The Victory Hotel The Largest of All

 Put-in-Bay Hotels History- THE HOTEL VICTORY OPENS

 It reopened in 1893, but closed again in early August due to financial problems and remained closed for the next two seasons.
 In 1894, a Toledo News reporter wrote “The immense structure is not simply a hotel, but a home for bugs, rattlesnakes and June bugs.
 The windows are so thickly covered with June bugs that it is impossible to look through them, and Victory Park – J.K.
 Tilloston’s dream – is today a cow pasture.
-A match or cigar stub carelessly thrown near the structure could start such a fire as was never seen before on the island.”
+A match or cigar stub is carelessly thrown near the structure could start such a fire as was never seen before on the island.”

 In late 1895, the hotel and its contents sold at a sheriff’s auction.
 The hotel and grounds sold for just over a half-million dollars and the furniture sold for just over two hundred thousand dollars in today’s dollars.
 Without the huge debt load, the hotel opened again on July 20, 1896.
-The hotel was promoted then on a large scale to bring in new customers and conventioneers.
+The hotel was promoted on a large scale to bring in new customers and conventioneers.

 One of the guests was the widow of Confederate President Jefferson Davis.
 The unfinished interior work was completed and the hotel entered its glory years.
 In 1898, a 30-ft wide and 100-ft. long, covered, lake-water-filled swimming pool called the “Natatorium” was built.
 It was the first pool in the country which allowed both men and women to swim together.

 He was the only fatality.
 Interestingly, a Hotel Victory brochure several years later advertised “All White Servants.”
 In 1899, brothers and hardware merchants C.W. and J.W.
 Ryan, purchased the Hotel Victory and brought in T. W. McCreary as the hotel’s general manager.
 McCreary went about revitalizing the troubled hotel.
 He not only had a genius for promotion but was also the “perfect host”.
 Visitors found Hotel Victory’s main dining hall.
 The “Natatorium” at Hotel Victory.
 An advertisement for the hotel that reads “where dew is unknown” and “the hay fever sufferer’s haven.

 A visibly revitalized and refreshed Hotel Victory as the 1900 season began.
 McCreary became the longest-running manager at the Hotel Victory, which experienced the peak of its popularity and success during his 1899-1907 tenure.
 McCreary’s unceasing publicity efforts established the Hotel Victory as THE PLACE to stay, making it worth the higher rates the hotel charged to meet its costs and offset the fact that it had a short season.

 He was also great at attracting group meetings to supplement the usual crowd of tourists.
 He also touted the many activities, entertainments, and safety measures taken to ensure the comfort and entertainment of guests.

-To keep guests happy, the hotel had a house physician, a dentist, a tailor, a dark room for amateur photographers, a manicurist, a ladies’ shop for fancy goods and toilet articles, an ice cream parlor (soda fountain), a barbershop and public baths, a livery with “pleasure wagons,” a telegraph office and long-distance telephone access, a stenographer, a newsstand, a laundry, a pool room, a lounge for the ladies, a conference room and more.
+To keep guests happy, the hotel had a house physician, a dentist, a tailor, a dark room for amateur photographers, a manicurist, a ladies’ shop for fancy goods and toilet articles, an ice cream parlor (soda fountain), a barbershop, and public baths, a livery with “pleasure wagons,” a telegraph office and long-distance telephone access, a stenographer, a newsstand, a laundry, a pool room, a lounge for the ladies, a conference room and more.

 For activities, guests could take a “constitutional” on the grounds, swim in the natatorium, ride the water toboggan, go on moonlight hayrides and trolley parties, watch the sunsets, go fishing (and have your catch cooked for your dinner), and enjoy the benefits of “Strontium Spa Water” directly at the spring, reported to be in the lobby.
 The water claimed to be the greatest of all the hotel’s attractions was touted as one of the best remedies ever discovered for all forms of brights disease and help with Paddock disorders, whatever they are.